Koozeftw/ColeKuznitz.github.io/index.md

 <h2 id="framingapredictionproblem">Framing a Prediction Problem</h2>
 <p>I plan to predict the rating of a recipe.
 This will be done using a RandomForestClassifier model, as the rating can be considered an ordinal variable, with each rating coming from the list [1,2,3,4,5].
 Due to having more than two possible classes, this would be a multiclass classificiation model. <br>
-I chose 'rating' as the response variable because that is the variable that I have been looking at throughout my analysis of the dataset, and I'm curious how well the cuisine columnt that I have curated will help me predict rating.
+I chose 'rating' as the response variable because that is the variable that I have been looking at throughout my analysis of the dataset, and I'm curious how well the cuisine column that I have curated will help me predict rating.
 Rating is also a good response variable becuase it is a very final element to the whole process, as you can only give the recipe a rating after you've read it on Food.com, made the dish, and then eaten it, at least that's the most logical process. <br>
 To evaluate the model I'm going to use f1-macro due to the highly skewed nature of the 'rating' column in the dataset. <br>
-I plan on training the model using macronutrient data, as well as possibly the 'contributor_id' as this is all information that a person would have prior to even making and eating the dish.
-The recipe on Food.com would list the macronutrients, and the 'contributor_id' is referencing the person giving the 'rating', meaning that each person is aware of their own tendencies and what they enjoy when rating items.</p>
+I plan on training the model using macronutrient data.
+This is all information that is readily available before the dish is even made, and could be used to form a very preliminary idea of that the dish is going to be like.  </p>

 <h2 id="baselinemodel">Baseline Model</h2>
-<p>blah blah blah</p>
+<p>The baseline model is a RandomForestClassifier.
+It uses the features,'calories', and 'cuisine' and the target is 'average_rating.'
+The 'calories' column contains numerical float values, while 'cuisine' is a categorical feature.
+The target, 'average_rating', is an ordinal categorical feautre, however it has been casted to an integer to drop the decimals to make it more indicative of the ratings given to each recipe.
+Due to 'cuisine' being a categorical feauture, it is passed through the OneHotEncoder, creating a matrix that is binary in the fact that a recipe either is or isn't that 'cuisine.'
+The 'calories' column is left as is due it being a quantitative variable.
+The dataset has been split into training data and testing data, with 80% being used for training and the other 20% for testing. <br>
+The </p>

 <h2 id="finalmodel">Final Model</h2>
 <p>blah blah blah</p>